Meta Layoffs Show the Human Cost of AI Spending

 Every quarter, executives face pressure to "optimize" — which increasingly means

-the signal.
+"replace people with AI."
+Market incentives align with cost-cutting regardless of human impact.
 The Consent Question This is where it connects to our mission: Did Meta ask employees if their work could be used to train AI replacements?
 Engineers wrote code that became training data for AI coding assistants

 Content moderators labeled data that trained automated moderation systems